-Unified communications is a concept that is 20+ years in the making.
+Unified communication is a concept that is 20+ years in the making.
 It’s a technology environment that provides users with a consistent and unified interface and experience across multiple devices and platforms.

 One of the best examples of unified communications is just now hitting the market with the introduction of Crestron Flex.
 More than communications, what’s important for many of our clients, it greatly simplifies and thereby improves employee collaboration.

 There’s a lot to like for both end-users and system administrators.
-You can read about all the features and capabilities at www.crestron.com/flex .
-In the meantime, here are the three things we like most.
+You can read about all the features and capabilities by clicking here.

 Simple to integrate: The system directly connects to Microsoft Exchange and Office 365, making it simple and fast for employees to find and reserve available meeting spaces.
 This can be done through a mobile device, at a workstation or even in a conference room.
 And the system returns rooms to inventory when employees are no-shows.